VibeHarboe/Introduction-to-Shell/scripts/02_manipulating-data.md

 ---

 # 🚀 Efficient Navigation: Using Tab Completion in the Shell
 When working with large directories or numerous files, typing out full file or directory names every time is both time-consuming and error-prone.
-In real-world data projects, speed and accuracy matter—especially when you’re wrangling dozens af CSV’er or scripts in your daily workflows.
+In real-world data projects, speed and accuracy matter — especially when you’re wrangling dozens of CSVs or scripts in your daily workflows.

 ### Solution:
 The shell’s **tab completion** lets you quickly and safely auto-complete file and folder names.
 Just start typing, hit ```Tab```, and let the shell fill in the rest!

 ### Example Scenario
-Suppose you’re exploring seasonal dental data and want to look at ```autumn.csv``` and ```spring.csv``` in your seasonal folder.
+Suppose you’re exploring seasonal dental data and want to look at ```autumn.csv``` and ```spring.csv``` in your ```seasonal``` folder.
 Instead of typing the full path:

 ```
 head seasonal/autumn.csv